chinapedia/wikipedia.abstract.en/Page/Cessna.md

 In 1985 Cessna ceased to be an independent company.
 It was purchased by General Dynamics Corporation and became a wholly owned subsidiary.
 Production of the Cessna Caravan began.[20]
 General Dynamics in turn, sold Cessna to Textron, in 1992.[21]

-Cessna350N2546W01.jpg-designed Cessna 350]] Late in 2007, Cessna purchased the bankrupt Columbia Aircraft company for US$26.4M and would continue production of the Columbia 350 and 400 as the Cessna 350 and Cessna 400 at the Columbia factory in Bend, Oregon.[22][23]
+-designed Cessna 350]] Late in 2007, Cessna purchased the bankrupt Columbia Aircraft company for US$26.4M and would continue production of the Columbia 350 and 400 as the Cessna 350 and Cessna 400 at the Columbia factory in Bend, Oregon.[22][23]
 However, production of both aircraft had ended by 2018.

 Chinese production controversy

-Cessna_162_Skycatcher_N5201K_1010.JPG]] On November 27, 2007, Cessna announced the then-new Cessna 162 would be built in the People's Republic of China by Shenyang Aircraft Corporation, which is a subsidiary of the China Aviation Industry Corporation I (AVIC I), a Chinese government-owned consortium of aircraft manufacturers.
+]] On November 27, 2007, Cessna announced the then-new Cessna 162 would be built in the People's Republic of China by Shenyang Aircraft Corporation, which is a subsidiary of the China Aviation Industry Corporation I (AVIC I), a Chinese government-owned consortium of aircraft manufacturers.
 Cessna reported that the decision was made to save money and also that the company had no more plant capacity in the United States at the time.
 Cessna received much negative feedback for this decision, with complaints centering on the recent quality problems with Chinese production of other consumer products, China's human rights record, exporting of jobs, and China's less than friendly political relationship with the United States.
 The customer backlash surprised Cessna and resulted in a company public relations campaign.
 In early 2009, the company attracted further criticism for continuing plans to build the 162 in China while laying off large numbers of workers in the United States.
 In the end the Cessna 162 was not a commercial success and only a small number were delivered before production was cancelled.[24][25][26][27][28][29][30][31][32]

 2008–2010 economic crisis

 The company's business suffered notably during the late-2000s recession, laying off more than half its workforce between January 2009 and September 2010.

-cessna_525_citationjet_g-sfcj_arp.jpg]] On November 4, 2008, Cessna's parent company, Textron, indicated that Citation production would be reduced from the original 2009 target of 535 "due to continued softening in the global economic environment" and that this would result in an undetermined number of lay-offs at Cessna.[33]
+]] On November 4, 2008, Cessna's parent company, Textron, indicated that Citation production would be reduced from the original 2009 target of 535 "due to continued softening in the global economic environment" and that this would result in an undetermined number of lay-offs at Cessna.[33]

 On November 8, 2008, at the Aircraft Owners and Pilots Association (AOPA) Expo, CEO Jack Pelton indicated that sales of Cessna aircraft to individual buyers had fallen but piston and turboprop sales to businesses had not.
 "While the economic slowdown has created a difficult business environment, we are encouraged by brisk activity from new and existing propeller fleet operators placing almost 200 orders for 2009 production aircraft," Pelton stated.[34][35]